In Lambeth at Southwark Playhouse

 In Lambeth questions the meaning of identity itself, delving into the psychology of revolutions and the fine line between insanity and genius, evoking introspection from us the audience, “the people”.
 Shepherd’s wonderfully intelligent production encourages one to be more aware of the society in which one lives – an invaluable and often forgotten lesson.

-In Lambeth is at Southwark Playhouse until 2nd August 2014, for further information or to book visit here.
+In Lambeth is at Southwark Playhouse until 2nd August 2014.
+For further information or to book visit the theatre’s website here.